jotafarias13/ohsu-glucose/README.md

 ## Training Phase Performance and Generalization Performance

-To replicate the results from this subsection, execute the commands below.
+To replicate the results from these subsections, execute the commands below.
 The argument `--population` determines which population will be simulated.
 Results will be saved in `results_train` for training results and `results_test` for validation results.
 For more details, execute `uv run main.py --help` (or the python equivalent) to check simulation options.

 ``` shell
 uv run main.py --population train   # for the training population